-The University's own QM is still regularly used for live music, with touring acts visiting the nine hundred capacity venue regularly throughout the year.
+The University's own QMU is still used for live music after 50 years in the game, with touring acts visiting the nine hundred capacity venue very regularly throughout the year.
 In addition to being local, the drinks are a lot cheaper than any of the city's venues, so it's worth a night out.
-They also put on local acts in Jim's Bar semi-regularly.
+They also put on small acts in Jim's Bar throughout the term - these nights are great for seeing the latest local talent.

 Independent music promoters throughout the city use venues such as Mono, Nice N Sleazy (Sleazys), Stereo or the Berkeley Suite to promote local bands, novice DJs and everything else up and coming.
 King Tut's Wah Wah Hut in the City Centre is iconic.
 If you talk to anyone about seeing live music in Glasgow, they'll likely mention Tut's and no student should go through University in Glasgow without experiencing a gig here.
 It's a small, intimate venue with a capacity of just three hundred, but don't be fooled by its size.
 It's run by DF Concerts, a national promotion company who also run and book bands for TRNSMT every year, so they know what they're doing and have an eye for the next big thing.
 Catch a local band playing there for a really great atmosphere.